 To select a boot that accommodates the hoof’s shape, try the boot on a clean and dry hoof.
 Conduct a walk test on different surfaces to observe any discomfort or shifting.

-Check for signs of rubbing or pinching after the test, and re-measuring the hooves.
+Check for signs of rubbing or pinching after the test, and re-measure the hooves.

-If unsure, consult with professionals like farriers.
-Use the adjustable features for a better fit.
+If you are unsure, consult with professionals, such as farriers.
+Utilize the adjustable features for a more comfortable fit.

 Always approach the fitting process with patience, as finding the right fit might require some trial and error.